 Based on the type of treatment your child received, the doctor will recommend what examinations and tests are needed to check for late effects.
-It is important to monitor the person’s visual, endocrine (hormone), and metabolic functions.
-As a result of the tumor and its treatment, hormone replacement therapy (see Treatment Options ) is almost always needed.
+For children with craniopharyngioma, it is important to monitor the person’s visual, endocrine (hormone), and metabolic functions.
+As a result of the tumor and its treatment, hormone replacement (see below) is almost always needed.
 Children who received treatment for craniopharyngioma often have problems with a slow metabolism and weight gain.
-A regular exercise program and dietary changes are often recommended.
+A regular exercise program and dietary changes to the foods they eat are often recommended.
 Follow-up care should address your child’s quality of life, including any developmental or emotional concerns.

 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood survivors face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult survivors that can be found on a separate website: www.survivorshipguidelines.org .

 You are encouraged to organize and keep a personal record of the child’s medical information.
 The doctor will help you create this.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.